Top 10 Highest Mountains in Nepal

 Position in Nepal: 7th

-With a stunning height of 8163m, Manaslu is the eighth-highest peak in the world.
+With a stunning height of 8163 m, Manaslu is the eighth-highest peak in the world.
 It is also the highest peak of the Gorkha massif.
-It is one of the highest peaks of height, more than 8000m, after Dhaulagiri, which lies completely in Nepal.
-The name Manaslu comes from Sanskrit, which translates to mean “Mountain of spirits."
+It is one of the highest peaks of height, more than 8000 m, after Dhaulagiri, which lies completely in Nepal.
+The name Manaslu comes from Sanskrit, which translates to “Mountain of spirits."
 Long mountain ridges and valleys of glaciers surround the mountain, making it approachable from all directions.

 Brief Climbing History of Mt.
 Manaslu

 The first ascent to Manaslu was successful on the 9th of May 1956 by Toshio Imanishi and Gyaltsen Norbu.
 Aritsune Maki was the one who led this all-female Japanese expedition.
-After this, numerous fruitful attempts from different paths were able to concur the top of the Manaslu.
-During the Covid 19 period, Bahrain Prince Mohamed Hamad Mohamed Al Khalifa successfully scaled the peak in October 2020 with 13 members of his expedition team and 43 Sherpa experts.
+After this, numerous fruitful attempts from different paths were able to reach the top of the Manaslu.
+During the COVID-19 period, Bahrain Prince Mohamed Hamad Mohamed Al Khalifa successfully scaled the peak in October 2020 with 13 members of his expedition team and 43 Sherpa experts.

 Elevation: 8091m/26,545ft